 Being an introvert has many positives

-Maybe May is, or isn’t, an introvert; my point is that the reporting of this “fact” fuels the misunderstanding of what an introvert is.
+Theresa May maybe an introvert, or not; my point is that the reporting of this “fact” fuels the misunderstanding of what an introvert is.

 “I’m the leader of the Conservative party, not a presidential candidate,” May said, according to the book.
 “I’m not comfortable.
 I don’t want it to be about me.”

-I certainly know many introverts who would make a similar statement to the one above, when talking about their team or their business.
-I see those statements as positive, in a business setting it’s like sharing the praise for the department/ team/ business with the whole team, not one person who likes to hog the limelight.
+Many introverts would make a similar statement to the one above, when talking about their team or their business, realistically that’s a positive point!
+In a business setting it’s like sharing the praise for the department/ team/ business with the whole team, not hogging the limelight to the exclusion of the team.

 Other introvert positive traits often include: